mwtaylor/Cookbook/content/recipes/pan-pizza/index.md

     ingredient_section: Ingredients
     steps:
       - name: Preheat Oven
         text: Put rack low in the oven.
 Set oven to pizza setting if available.
-Preheat oven to {{< temp 500 >}} while resting the dough for another 20 minutes.
+Preheat oven to {{< temperature 500 >}} while resting the dough for another 20 minutes.
       - name: Shred Cheese
         text: Shred a 50/50 mix of mozzarella and Just Jack cheese.